-- Is it your goal to become an elected official?
+- Have you ever run for political office?
+Is it your goal to become an elected official?
 If so, what sort of office would you pursue, and why?
-If not, what role do you see for yourself in the political life of Virginia or your local community?
+If not, what role do you see for yourself in the political and/or civic life of Virginia or your local community?

 - What specific skills, knowledge or resources do you hope to acquire as a result of participating in the Sorensen Institute Political Leaders Program?

 - Each class is selected to bring together unique individuals who care about politics and policy in Virginia.
 If you were to be selected, what unique attribute, experience, or perspective do you feel you would contribute to the cohort?

 You should also be prepared with the following information to successfully complete the PLP application: